 - mammography screening for breast cancer in high-income settings.

-Treatment of early detectable cancers
+Potential for cure among early detectable cancers

 Palliative care is treatment to relieve, rather than cure, symptoms caused by cancer.
 Palliative care can help people live more comfortably; it is an urgent humanitarian need for people worldwide with cancer and other chronic fatal diseases.
 It is particularly needed in places with a high proportion of patients in advanced stages where there is little chance of cure.